 Most people don’t know, they never measured their portions.
 They just eat and never connect their weight gain, blood sugar swings, and fatigue to their breakfast cereal habit.

 Here are some smart hypoglycemia tips, in case you have trouble taming the swings.
 Post the download on the fridge and never bother with ups and downs again.

 Hypoglycemia diet for kids and diabetics

-If the facts above made you think, consider that not only you are prone to hypoglycemia symptoms.
+If the above made you think, consider that you may be surrounded by people with erratic blood sugar.
 Think about your unfocused kid, always tired partner, cognitively declined parents, overweight friends, and cranky neighbors.

 Maybe you are a diabetic?
 Are you tired, overweight and have difficulty stabilizing sugar?
-Are you fatefully following “healthy” guidelines of low fat whole grain breakfast hoping for better health?
-It is time to change your havoc-promoting diet consisting of cold breakfast cereals and low fat milk.
-Apparently it is not working!
+Are you faithfully following “healthy” guidelines of low fat, whole grain breakfast hoping for better health?
+Apparently the cereal approach is not working!